-Don’t bother trying to punish your cat if she pees on the bed or scratches your furniture.
+Don’t punish your cat if she pees on the bed or scratches your furniture.
 If you give her attention when she misbehaves, you are in a sense rewarding her bad behavior.
-Punitive behavior like yelling, rubbing your cat’s nose in her waste, or (heaven forbid!) hitting your cat will only scare her and destroy the bond between you.
+Punitive behavior like yelling, rubbing your cat’s nose in her waste or (heaven forbid!) hitting your cat will only scare her and destroy the bond between you.
 Instead, figure out what motivates your cat (extra-tasty food or treats are good choices) and use her favorite reward when she behaves properly.
 Be sure to give the treat at the exact moment she’s doing what you want her to.

 Cat behaviorist Jackson Galaxy said it best: For every “no,” provide a “yes.”
 Scratching is natural behavior for your cat, but if she’s scratching your furniture and you don’t want her to, make sure she has something appropriate to scratch.
 A tall sisal scratching post placed right next to the furniture item she’s scratching makes a great choice.
 Get her interested in the new post by scratching it with your fingernails or anointing it with catnip.
 As soon as she scratches on the post, give her a treat and tell her she’s a very good kitty.